-SOCIOECONOMIC AND DEMOGRAPHIC DETERMINANTS OF INDIGENOUS CHICKEN REARING IN COASTAL COMMUNITIES OF BANGLADESH
+SOCIOECONOMIC AND DEMOGRAPHIC DETERMINANTS OF REARING OF INDIGENOUS CHICKEN AMONG COASTAL COMMUNITIES OF BANGLADESH

 ABSTRACT

 Indigenous chicken rearing is an important part of rural livelihoods in Bangladesh, especially in economically challenged areas where it provides a primary source of income, nutrition, and employment opportunities for the poor people, especially for women.
 The purpose of this study is to investigate the socio-demographic characteristics, management practices, consumption and income, gender participation, and factors influencing income from indigenous chicken rearing using a household-level survey in Bagerhat district, located in the coastal region.
 A mixed-method survey, incorporating both quantitative and qualitative data, was conducted among 488 randomly selected households from five villages in Bagerhat Sadar and Kachua Upazilas.
 The findings reveal that rural women play a crucial role in indigenous chicken rearing, as the majority of respondents were female (89.57%).
 The majority of them were younger and middle-aged, and the mean age was 39.86±1.89 years.
-The farmers only completed the primary level of education (55.62%), as evidenced by their mean educational year was 6.95±0.65.
+The farmers only completed the primary level of education (55.62%), as evidenced by their mean educational year being 6.95±0.65.
 The flock size was small (98.96%) and management practices are largely traditional with semi-intensive rearing (97.95%) using basic housing, and 88.00% depending on rice or rice bran, followed by household by-products (12.00%) for feed.
 However, vaccination coverage remains critically low at 11.00%.
 Households consumed an average of 149.76 eggs and 23.04 kg of chicken meat per year, while income from eggs and live bird sales averaged BDT 13136.90 and BDT 26288.28 annually, confirming that indigenous chicken has a dual role in nutrition and cash income generation.
 Women contributed most labour of husbandry activities (80–90%) and yet men controlled ownership, sales decisions, and retained income in most cases.
 Regression analysis identified flock size, farmer experience, vaccination, and rearing system as significant positive determinants of income, while housing facilities showed a negative short-term association, likely reflecting high investment costs.
 The paper concludes with policy recommendations suggesting promoting suitable innovations, training, credit access, and vaccination programs for indigenous chicken rearing to impact poverty alleviation and empowering rural poor women in Bangladesh.

 Keywords: Socioeconomic factors, Indigenous Chicken, Flock dynamics, Management practice, Women’s participation, Income determinants.